EagleNewyen/GoogleCalanderLite/README.md

 ## About

 This app features,
-* Saving/deleting events on a specifc date/time
+* Saving/deleting events with date & time
 * Triggers a notification when that event is due
 * Adds the events to a cloud database, Firebase Firestore